arkossy/emacs/README.md

 The objective was to separate the compulsory boot code from the custom settings and personal settings.

-*Note: My emacs code structure has been influenced by learning from Protesilaos Stavrou <info@protesilaos.com>.*

 The 'emacs-custom-settings.el' and 'emacs-personal-settings.el' files are
 automatically called by '.emacs' with the following code snippets: